corinneling/whirligiggle/readme.md

   @import './src/scss/my-carousel-styles';
   ```

-Check out how we set up styles for the carousel demo in our [demo.scss file](https://github.com/corinneling/whirligig/blob/master/src/demo.scss)
+Check out how we set up styles for the carousel demo in our [demo.scss file from the demo repo](https://github.com/corinneling/whirligiggle-demo/blob/main/src/demo.scss)

 ## TO DO: